taineleau/CuneiML/README.md

 ### Code

+We also release the code to get the cutouts/unicode for new data that not includes in the current selection of dataset.

 `get_cutouts`: the code to get major face cutouts.
-We only release the code and bounding boxes.
+Please refer to `get_cutouts/README.md` for details.

 `cuneiform_unicode`: the code to convert transliteration (in ATF) to cuneiform unicode.